larsjuvik/bank-system/README.md

 ### Notes

-This application will only function correctly over `https`.
+* This application will only function correctly over `https`.
 If this is not desirable, change the `options.Cookie.SecurePolicy` to your liking.

+* For demo purposes, any new account have the option to be created with admin privileges

 ## Goals and nice-to-have's